rotanov/fefu-mmorpg-protocol/README.md

 `result` key of response MUST have a value of `badSid`.

 In case of successful response `result` key of respone MUST have a value `ok`.

-## Attack

-Request of a clent performing an attack at a specified coordinates in a global map space.

-Attack request is deprectaed and will be removed from next version of protocol.
-Use `use` with id of equipped weapon instead.

-### Request

-    action: attack
-    target: <an array of two elements - x, y coordinates of an attack>

 ## Destroy Item